harisont/Librery/README.md

 - Run, study, share and redistribute the code... cause it's free software!

 ## Documentation
-This project is somewhat documented, but at the moment the documentation is not exhaustive in Italian, as it was written in order to pass the _Sistemi aperti e distribuiti_ course in my local uni and just focuses on the networking aspects.
+This project is somewhat documented, but at the moment the documentation is not exhaustive and in Italian, as it was written in order to pass the _Sistemi aperti e distribuiti_ course in my local uni and just focuses on the networking aspects.
 Still, you can download in pdf format since release 2.0.